 Close your eyes for a while.
 Try to envision something that doesn’t exist, something that cannot be seen.
 Something that we, the human race, can’t even think of yet.
 It doesn’t exist, but it can be done — by exploring, experimenting, trying, failing, crying and trying again, ending up with something that no one has ever thought of before.

-Come work with our teachers and learn what is in the forefront of entrepreneurship in the world today.
+Come work with our teachers and learn what is at the forefront of entrepreneurship in the world today.
 Come work with our students and learn to lead the way towards a more courageous and caring world.

 Come to Aalto Ventures Program to learn how to build like an entrepreneur — and start doing.